 Best White Wine For Cooking Chicken

 Chicken dishes tend to be more subtle in flavor than red meat or pasta.
 This means the wine you use when cooking them can be fuller-bodied to help balance the dish.
 That's why the best white wine for cooking chicken tends to be a chardonnay or sauvignon blanc.
-The dryness of these wines also makes them a great choice for wine pairing with chicken.
+The dryness of these wines also makes them a great choice for turkey wine pairing dishes and wine pairing with chicken.